gautamsirdeshmukh/exa-rss-prototype/README.md

 - **iOS**: Press `i` in the terminal (requires Xcode)
 - **Android**: Press `a` in the terminal (requires Android Studio)

-### Configuration
+### User Guide

-1. **API Key Setup**:
+1. **Getting Started**:
+   - The app launches with all features immediately available
+   - No API key setup required from users

+2. **Set Up Your Profile**:
-   - Launch the app and go to the Settings tab
+   - Go to Settings tab
-   - Enter your Exa AI API key
+   - Enter your email, username, and name
-   - The key will be securely stored locally
+   - Configure notification preferences

-2. **Add Topics**:
+3. **Add Topics**:
    - Navigate to the Topics tab
    - Tap "Add Topic" to create new topics
-   - Enter a topic name and search query
+   - Enter a topic name and search query (e.g., "AI Technology" with query "latest AI breakthroughs")
    - Toggle notifications as needed

-3. **Notification Settings**:
-   - Configure notification frequency (immediate, hourly, daily)
-   - Set quiet hours to avoid notifications during specific times
-   - Enable/disable notifications globally
+4. **Browse Articles**:
+   - Go to Feed tab
+   - Pull down to refresh and fetch new articles
+   - Tap articles to read them in your browser

 ## Project Structure